How much are you losing? - Troy Daily News

 Money paid for rent goes into the pocket of the landlord, while money paid for a mortgage goes towards the equity in your home.
 In other words, you keep the money you pay for your home, because it’s investment value increases with every payment.

-Over the last decade, the cost of rent has increased an average of 5 percent to 8 percent each year.
-At that rate, payments starting at $750 per month would total over $90,000 over 10 years, with no accumulation of equity or wealth.
+Over the last decade, the cost of rent has increased an average of 5% to 8% each year.
+At that rate payments starting at $750 per month would total over $90,000 over ten years, with no accumulation of equity or wealth.

 Buyers who can afford $750 a month for rent should really consider all the advantages of purchasing a home.
-With the multitude of loan programs available today, buyers with good credit can receive a loan with 3.5 percent down.
+With the multitude of loan programs available today, buyers with good credit can receive a loan with 3.5% down.

 So sit down and do the math and then contact your real estate agent to discuss your best options for home ownership.
 It’s never too late to start building your future.